YouGotJaked/IO-Hash/README.md

 This file, along with `helper.h`, contains all of the functions to be used in the preceeding functions.
 It also contains the structure declaration `data` used to hold the strings, string length, and hash values.

+### key_value.c

+This file, along with `key_value.h`,  contains a `SET` data structure with each element containing a string and a hash value.
+This structure uses the hash values to prevent adding duplicate strings.

 ## Analysis

 1. How would you use such a program to detect duplicate strings (without modifying the programs themselves, but only using operations conducted on their output)?